jamesbayly/subql_transfers/README.md

 #### Environment

 - [Typescript](https://www.typescriptlang.org/) are required to compile project and define types.

 - Both SubQuery CLI and generated Project have dependencies and require [Node](https://nodejs.org/en/).

 #### Install the SubQuery CLI

-Install SubQuery CLI globally on your terminal by using Yarn or NPM:
+Install SubQuery CLI globally on your terminal by using NPM:

 ```
 npm install -g @subql/cli
-yarn global add @subql/cli
 ```

 Run help to see available commands and usage provide by CLI

 ```
 subql help
 ```